yao-lyndrinn/quokkazonImported/README.txt

 - Lyndrinn Yao (Carts Guru) --> Main designer of carts table.
 For Milestone 3, Lyndrinn updated app/cart.py, app/models/cart.py, app/templates/cart.html, index.html, app/purchases.py, and wrote app/templates/sellerselection.html and app/templates/buyerorder.html.
 Features that have been added since the last milestone are the ability to view all sellers selling a product, add a product to the cart from a seller, update the quantity of an item in the cart, removing an item from the cart, displaying a calculated total price of items in the cart, and being able to submit the cart as an order, emptying the cart, updating the Purchases table and updating user balances accordingly.

 - Elise Zhang (Products Guru) -->
-    - Main designer of products, tags, and categories table.
+    - Main designer of products, and categories table.
 For milestone 3, Elise wrote the app/products.py, app/models/stock.py, app/templates/products.html, app/templates/topProducts.html files, and put corresponding links into index.html.
     - For milestone 4 Elise has:
         - Created or updated: app/models/category.py, app/categories.py, app/products.py, app/carts.py, app/models/purchase.py, app/models/stock.py, app/static/css/main.css, app/templates/index.html, app/templates/productDetail.html, app/templates/products2.html, app/templates/searchResults2.html
         - Added a top products display on the home page,